ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 When you run the script with the specified directory, it will:

 1. Enumerate available Measurement services.
-2. Create a client for each available service.
-3. Move the created client to the specified target directory.
+2. Create a client for each available service to the specified target directory.
-4. Generate or update a `custom_sequencer.py` file, which includes a start-up sequence code for the created clients.
+3. Generate or update a `custom_sequencer.py` file, which includes a start-up sequence code for the created clients.

 ### Step 4: Generated Sequence File